Accounting - FAQ's

 Accounting students are also required to take a number of classes that offer hands-on activities including case studies and projects.
 Students complete tax returns, marketing campaigns, financial statement projects, and a number of classroom presentations.

-Students may gain useful experience in CMUís chapter of SIFE, Students in Free Enterprise.
+Students may gain useful experience in CMUs chapter of Enactus.

 What are some possible entry-level careers with a degree in this field?

 The following are some of the many career areas in accounting.
 Most of them would have some type of entry-level positions.